-TERM DEFINITION Recordkeeping Recordkeeping systems are information systems that are used to capture, manage, maintain and provide access to records over time.
-(Source: AS/NZ ISO 30300:2012 Information and documentation - Management systems for records - Fundamentals and vocabulary 3.4.3) Records Information created, received and maintained as evidence and as an asset by an organisation or person in pursuit of legal obligations or in the transaction of business (Source: ISO 15489:2016 Information and documentation - Records management - Part 1 Concepts and principles) Records The control and direction of information recorded on any physical or electronic medium, which is created or received by an organisation as it carries out its business.
-Management The purpose of records management is to ensure the efficient and economical use of an information resource, together with compliance with the Public Records Act 1973 (Vic) as well as public office and PROV policies, standards, advices and guidelines.
+TERM DEFINITION agency staff including Council/Committee members and contractors in carrying out the business of the agency, after they have been used.
+PROV Public Records Office of Victoria, the Victorian Government archives, responsible for setting recordkeeping and archival standards.
+Recordkeeping Recordkeeping systems are information systems that are used to capture, manage, maintain and provide access to records over time.
+(Source: AS/NZ ISO 30300:2012 Information and documentation - Management systems for records - Fundamentals and vocabulary 3.4.3) Records Information created, received and maintained as evidence and as an asset by an organisation or person in pursuit of legal obligations or in the transaction of business (Source: ISO 15489:2016 Information and documentation - Records management - Part 1 Concepts and principles) Records Management The control and direction of information recorded on any physical or electronic medium, which is created or received by an organisation as it carries out its business.
+The purpose of records management is to ensure the efficient and economical use of an information resource, together with compliance with the Public Records Act 1973 (Vic) as well as public office and PROV policies, standards, advices and guidelines.
 Records System An information system which captures, manages and provides access to records over time (Source: AS/NZ ISO 30300:2012 Information and documentation - Management systems for records - Fundamentals and vocabulary 3.4.4) Retention & Disposal Authority A Standard issued by the Keeper under section 12 of the Act that defines the minimum retention periods and consequent disposal action authorised for classes of records which are described in it.
 (Source: PROS 10/13, Disposal, p.9) Secondary Storage Facility An external, commercial storage facility used exclusively for the storage of records.
 Such facilities are approved by the PROV and are appointed as a place of deposit for the safe keeping and preservation of public records under the provisions of Section 14 of the Public Records Act 1973 .
 Source Record The copy of the record that is being converted into another format (compare with converted record).
 For example, the paper record that is being digitised.
 This is usually hardcopy.
 Transport or Handling To physically move records (whether on paper, or on mobile digital devices and electronic storage device such as a laptop computer, smartphone, USB/thumb drive or a disk) from one location to another, by any means including by foot, motor vehicle including courier, airplane or other means of transportation.
 For example: moving a record from our business systems or premises to another, or from the office to home.